Choose a language:

 The impact of domestic violence against children can be wide reaching and serious, whether domestic violence is aimed directly at them or not.
 Here’s how...

-Women throughout history have always been blamed for the seduction of men.
-But why, in 2021, are we still hearing that women are ‘asking for...
+Women throughout history have often been blamed for the seduction of men.
+But why, in this day and age, are we still hearing that women...

 What is domestic and family violence?
 A definition.